louis-richard/irfu-python/README.md

-# Welcome to pyrfu
+# pyRFU

-PYRFU is a software based on the IRFU-MATLAB library to work with space data, particularly the Magnetospheric MultiScale (MMS) mission.
+pyRFU is a software based on the IRFU-MATLAB library to work with space data, particularly the Magnetospheric MultiScale (MMS) mission.

 # Instalation